Automatic Classification of Subjective Time Perception Using Multi-modal Physiological Data of Air Traffic Controllers: Discussion

 \subsubsection{Limitations}

 Considering the future application scenario of providing feedback to a~\textit{ChronoPilot}-device, we encounter several practical limitations for data collection.
-Depending on the actual use case, users may be required to be mobile, see for example, the industrial production scenario~\cite{Botev2021}.
+We require live-stream sensor data and a reliable communication protocol to reduce latency and to mitigate data loss.
+Also reducing data noise and removing artifacts need to work online.
+Depending on the use case, users may be required to be mobile (e.g., our industrial production scenario~\cite{Botev2021}).
 Motion artifacts may corrupt the physiological data, such as PPG.
 Hence, we may limit ourselves to physiological data that can be collected even if users are mobile and in motion.
 One possible PPG replacement is measuring electrocardiography (ECG), which directly measures the heart electrical activity.
-ECG allows for extracting the same features as PPG.
-In addition, we could derive respiration features from ECG (also called EDR), which is another often used non-invasively measurable physiological signal.
+ECG allows for extracting the same features as PPG and there are methods to remove artifacts automatically.
 Using a thermopile as sensor also highly depends on the later use case, for example, considering again the industrial production scenario the user has to stand or walk around.
 One possible replacement could be measuring the skin and surrounding temperature.
 Skin temperature can often be measured together with EDA using the same device.
 Our results indicate that EDA is a strong descriptive feature and should definitely be used in further studies.
 Another interesting information source could be eye tracking, as it provides information about the user's focus~\cite{Balzarotti2021} and it could be integrated in a wearable \textit{ChronoPilot}-device, such as VR/AR headsets.